-Number Talks (1st Grade, 2nd Grade) offer students to opportunity to share their math thinking, hear others’ thinking, try on new ideas, ask questions, and make connections.
+Number Talks (Kindergarten, 1st Grade & 2nd Grade) offer students to opportunity to share their math thinking, hear others’ thinking, try on new ideas, ask questions, and make connections.
 The foundation for Number Talks is collaboration, reasoning, and community.
 As teachers we’re now considering how we can leverage online tools to continue this daily routine even when students aren’t physically on our carpets.
-(Snag the 1st Grade discounted bundle here and the 2nd Grade Bundle Here.)
+(Snag the Kindergarten Bundle Here, the 1st Grade Bundle Here and the 2nd Grade Bundle Here.)

 Throughout the post, you’ll find Amazon Affiliate links, which means Amazon tosses a few nickels my way if you purchase something through that link, at no extra cost to you, that help keep my corner of cyber-space running and helps fund giveaways!

 Transitioning to online learning there are a lot of balls in the air, many competing priorities.
 So, take a moment and take a breath.
 Offer yourself and your students grace in this experience.
 In this post, I’ll be highlight a variety of options of getting students talking numbers.
 Pick the one or the pieces of several that work for you and your students.
 DO NOT feel compelled to try ALLTHENEWTHINGS.

 What’s the Goal?